A Cartan decomposition for non-symmetric reductive spherical pairs of rank-one type and its application to visible actions: Application to visible actions on complex manifolds

-We can show that for any reductive spherical pair $(G_{\mathbb{C}},H_{\mathbb{C}})$ we give a Cartan decomposition by giving an explicit description of the abelian part and that the $G_u$-action on the spherical homogeneous space $G_{\mathbb{C}}/H_{\mathbb{C}}$ is strongly visible with a slice coming from a Cartan decomposition for $(G_{\mathbb{C}},H_{\mathbb{C}})$ and an anti-holomorphic diffeomorphism coming from an involution on $G_{\mathbb{C}} $ satisfying Proposition \ref{prop:rank}.
-In fact, some cases have been studied in \cite{dedicata, jms, apam, pja} from the viewpoint of strongly visible actions, and the others will be explained in the forthcoming papers which contain how to find an explicit description of the abelian part for a Cartan decomposition (cf. \cite{cayley}).
+We can show that for any reductive spherical pair $(G_{\mathbb{C}},H_{\mathbb{C}})$ we have a Cartan decomposition by giving an explicit description of the abelian part and that the $G_u$-action on the spherical homogeneous space $G_{\mathbb{C}}/H_{\mathbb{C}}$ is strongly visible with a slice coming from a Cartan decomposition for $(G_{\mathbb{C}},H_{\mathbb{C}})$ and an anti-holomorphic diffeomorphism coming from an involution on $G_{\mathbb{C}} $ satisfying Proposition \ref{prop:rank}.
+In fact, we have shown the strong visibility in some cases, see \cite{dedicata, jms, apam, pja}, in particular, we have provided a slice explicitly (note that our choice of slice in \cite{jms,apam} is not abelian).
+The others will be explained in the forthcoming papers which contain how to find an explicit description of the abelian part for a Cartan decomposition (cf. \cite{cayley}).